 Big Agnes Copper Spur 3 Person Tent

-At around 4 pm, biting flies and mosquitos began coming out, and with our dog, we decided it was best that we stay in the tent.
+At around 4 pm, biting flies and mosquitoes began coming out, so we decided it was best to stay in the tent with our dog.
 So, after a quick and cold dip in the lake, we posted up in the tent to avoid the relentless swarms of bugs.
 We drank boxed wine and had a lovely evening inside the tent.

 There was one other couple at the campsite, but they were far enough away that we did not see or hear them.